Table of Content

 • Drive freezes at startup.

-• The system can’t detect/identify the hard disk at all.
+• The system can’t detect or identify the hard disk at all.

-• The system fails to boot/hang up in the middle of booting procedure.
+• The system fails to boot or hang up during the booting procedure.

 Solution:

-Users can contact the hard disk manufacturer and ask them for Return Authorization (RA), as the disk must be under warranty.
-However, manufacturers generally don’t provide any guarantee regarding safety of your data.
-For more information, please refer to the warranty/guarantee policy provided by the manufacturer.
-Further, to recover your data in case of hard drive failure, we would recommend a professional data recovery tool.
+Users can contact the hard disk manufacturer and ask for Return Authorization (RA), but the disk needs to be under warranty.
+However, manufacturers generally don’t provide any guarantee regarding the safety of your data.
+For more information, please refer to the warranty-cum-guarantee policy provided by the manufacturer.
+Further, to recover your data in case of hard drive failure, we recommend using a professional data recovery tool.

 2. Electronic Failure or Power Surge